Birds of Six Sons Farm

 Photos courtesy of Wix and Unsplash

-In addition to many native plant species—including a few uncommon ones like native prickly pear—our farm is also home to a large number of bird species.
+In addition to many native plant species—including a few uncommon ones like native prickly pear cactus—our farm is also home to a large number of bird species.
 A few we've recently welcomed back after decades without hearing or seeing them.
 All this, thanks to our well-managed woodland and Dale transitioning most of the crop fields back to grasslands and prairie.

 Ring-Necked Pheasant